Talcott Mountain State Park

 Talcott Mountain State Park is a 574 acre public recreation area located on Talcott Mountain in the towns of Avon, Bloomfield, and Simsbury, Connecticut.
 The state park features the Heublein Tower, a 165 ft mountaintop lookout.
 Access to the tower and its associated museum is via a 1.25 mi trail that takes 30 to 40 minutes to walk.
 The park offers picnicking, views of the surrounding area, and hiking along the Metacomet Trail.

+History

+Talcott Mountain was first listed as a 19 acre undeveloped state park in the 1953 edition of the Connecticut Register and Manual.
+Heublein Tower became part of the park "through the cooperative efforts of private conservationists and state and federal governments" in 1965.